ambjn/Blabber/README.md

 ## About:

-Blabber is your personal assistant mage using OpenAI's APIs, get answers to your queries & generate super cool images.
+Blabber is your personal assistant made using OpenAI's APIs, get answers to your queries & generate super cool images.

 ## Packages: